 The Organization also receives food donations for its missions programs.
-The Organization has estimated the fair value of these donations, based on information provided by the donor, to be approximately \$1,872,000 and \$2,170,000 for 2022 and 2021, respectively.
+The Organization has estimated the fair value of these donations, based on information provided by the donor, to be approximately \$2,471,000 and \$1,872,000 for 2023 and 2022, respectively.
 The approximate fair value of food donations is included in gifts-in-kind contributions and expenses in the statements of activities and functional expenses.
 Gift-in-kind expense is recorded when the goods are approved for distribution for program use.
 The Organization does not sell donated gifts-in-kind and only distributes the goods for program use.

 At each year end, the Organization had certain shipments of the contributed food inventory that were in transit to an international donee location where the food will be distributed.
 The Organization retains title to such goods and bears risk of loss until the goods reach the donee location.
-Therefore, the Organization has recorded inventory in transit to donee of approximately \$196,000 and \$457,000 at December 31, 2022 and 2021, respectively, based on the estimated donated fair value of the food shipment.
+Therefore, the Organization has recorded inventory in transit to donee of approximately \$158,000 and \$196,000 at December 31, 2023 and 2022, respectively, based on the estimated donated fair value of the food shipment.
 The Organization has also recorded a related promise to give liability in a like amount at each year end to reflect the promised commitment of such goods to the international donee.

-During 2021, the Organization received gifts-in-kind from a related party of approximately \$56,000.
-This donation includes airfare of approximately \$35,000 and miscellaneous other items.
+During 2023, the Organization received gifts-in-kind from related parties of approximately \$79,000.
+This donation includes airfare of approximately \$39,000, office rent of approximately \$23,000, and miscellaneous other items of approximately \$17,000.
 The approximate fair value of these items is included in gifts-in-kind contributions and expenses in the statements of activities and changes in net assets and functional expenses.
-The donated items are recorded in missions and mission programs.